-Important: Individual providers who are currently enrolled in Texas Medicaid or the CSHCN Services Program and who currently have an active Texas Medicaid or CSHCN Services Program billing provider TPI can use their current TPI for ordering or referring services and do not need to obtain an ordering and referring-only provider TPI.
-A current billing provider's active TPI will be deactivated if the provider enrolls as an ordering or referring-only provider.
+Important: Individual providers who are currently enrolled in Texas Medicaid or the CSHCN Services Program and who currently have an active Texas Medicaid or CSHCN Services Program enrollment can use their current enrollment for ordering or referring services and do not need to obtain a separate ordering and referring enrollment.
+A current billing provider's active NPI will be deactivated if the provider enrolls as an ordering or referring-only provider.

-Providers who enroll in Texas Medicaid as ordering or referring-only providers receive one TPI that can be used for orders and referrals for both Texas Medicaid clients and CSHCN Services Program clients.
+Providers who enroll in Texas Medicaid as ordering or referring-only providers are not required to submit a separate enrollment to order and refer for both Texas Medicaid clients and CSHCN Services Program clients.
 Although ordering or referring-only providers do not submit claims to TMHP for rendered services, the ordering or referring-only provider's NPI is required on claims that are submitted by the billing providers that render the services or provide the supplies or services.

-Referto: Subsection 6.4.2.4 , "Ordering or Referring Provider NPI" in "Section 6: Claims Filing" (Vol. 1, General Information) for information about filing claims that require an orderingand referring-only provider NPI.
+Referto: Subsection 6.4.2.4, "Ordering or Referring Provider NPI" in "Section 6: Claims Filing" (Vol. 1, General Information) for information about filing claims that require an ordering- and referring-only provider NPI.

-1.1.5.2 Ordering or Referring-Only Providers Participating in Other State Health-Care Programs
+1.1.4.2 Ordering or Referring-Only Providers Participating in Other State Health-Care Programs